European theatre of World War II: Allied bombings in Germany (1943)

 In 1943, the Allies attacked three dams in the German Ruhr region (a valley and industrial center): the Eder, Möhne, and Sorpe dams.
 This was essential, as they secured the water supply for the region and generated electricity.
 The plan originated in 1937, but the technology for it was not yet invented; the dams were protected by anti-aircraft guns and the presence of torpedo nets in the waters below.
 In 1942, the British invented the "bouncing bomb", which could skip along the surface of the water instead of getting caught in the nets.
 On the night of 16–17 May 1943, in Operation Chastise, the RAF successfully bombed the dams.
 53 of the 133 British air crew were killed, and around 1,300 people on land were killed by flooding.
 It provided a morale boost to the British.

-The German city of Hamburg was a key location in the German war effort, functioning as a manufacturing plant for u-boats, a shipyard to store them, as well as a transportation hub for occupied Europe.
+The German city of Hamburg was a key location in the German war effort, functioning as a manufacturing plant for U-boats and a shipyard to store them, as well as a transportation hub for occupied Europe.
 Arthur Harris identified this as a target for an Allied air attack in summer 1943.
 He planned a 10-day bombing raid named Operation Gomorrah.
 It was scheduled to start on 22 July, but was delayed until the 24th.
 The Brits and Americans dropped a significant amount of bombs over a few days, and dropped bits of tin foil from their planes to confuse the Luftwaffe radar systems.
 A second raid was launched on the 27th, a third on the 29th and 30th, and the final raid on 2 to 3 August.
 Operation Gomorrah greatly demoralised the Germans; German Armaments Minister Albert Speer wrote: "Hamburg... put the fear of god in me.”
 The city quickly rebuilt, however, producing 80% of its original output within five months.

 By fall 1943, General Hap Arnold of the U.S. Air Force had grown disappointed with the U.S.' Eighth Air Force, which had been bombing German targets since January but faced heavy losses in the process.
 In August, U.S. air planners formed an operation to respond to Arnold's belief that the Eighth exemplified perceptions of air power being ineffective amidst the wider war.
 In the Schweinfurt-Regensburg mission, the 1st and 3rd Air Divisions of the Eighth were to destroy many German ball bearing factories in Schweinfurt, Germany, as well as a factory for Messerschmitt aircraft in Regensburg, Germany, at the same time.
 It was planned for the 7th but delayed to the 17th.
 The targets were hit, and German manufacturing was damaged in the short-term, but the Eighth still suffered many losses and did not go on unescorted night raids into Germany for months afterwards.

 The Allies launched a bombing raid of Bremen on 8 October 1943, followed by Marienburg on the 9th and Munster on the 10th.

 On 14 October, German ball bearing factories were attacked again in the Second Schweinfurt raid.